 Skip advert

 Kia EV6 0-62mph, top speed and acceleration

-Don’t be put off by the base rear-wheel drive Kia EV6; even this offers somewhat brisk acceleration and is arguably all most drivers will ever really need.
-As silent and smooth as you’d expect from an electric powertrain, the base configuration has no trouble getting up to motorway speeds and can even perform motorway overtakes without breaking sweat – it can feel a little sluggish in ‘Normal’ and ‘Eco’ mode, though, as both limit power to preserve range.
+Even the entry-level RWD version covers the 0-62mph dash in 7.7 seconds, courtesy of its 225bhp electric motor.
+And this power is delivered in the typical smooth and silent fashion that you’d expect from an electric powertrain.
+The base configuration has no trouble getting up to motorway speeds and can even perform motorway overtakes without breaking sweat.
+It can feel a little sluggish in ‘Normal’ and ‘Eco’ mode, though, because both limit power to preserve range.

 Advertisement - Article continues below

-If you really want the type of blazing acceleration that’s often associated with performance EVs, or are simply after some extra grip in the colder and wetter months, there’s always the mid-spec AWD model.
-The addition of a second electric motor on the front axle not only provides four-wheel drive grip, but boosts power to 321bhp.
+If you like being thrown back in your seat or are simply after some extra grip in the colder and wetter months, there’s always the AWD model.
+The addition of a second electric motor on the front axle not only provides four-wheel-drive traction, but also boosts power to 320bhp.

+Skip advert